Updated: Jul 23, 2021

 When our older son Alex was 2 years old and our younger son Eaven was 3 months old, we found a very special piece of land in Newtown, CT: a 40 acre farm in the Sandy Hook area right off Exit 11 of Interstate 84.
 The land had been in the Staudinger family for the past 3 generations, that is why Joyce Staudinger's wish was to pass the land to someone who would continue to preserve its legacy as a farm.
 Even though we had our hands full with our two very young sons, we fell in love with the property and we wanted it to become our family's nest in a near future.
 But our first goal was to plant the vineyard.

 Building up the vineyard, especially the first year, turned into quite an emotional journey, not just because of all the things that we will cover in "The Making" blog post series, but also because our personal life was impacted by Neviana's father's diagnosis with Stage 4 pancreatic cancer just one week before closing on the property.
 Neviana's father was one of the biggest supporters of our vineyard dream and we are grateful that he got to be part of the first year of our family adventure.

 When we take a step back to look at how far we've come in the past few years, we recognize that "The Journey of a thousand miles begins with one step.
 (Lao Tzu)".
-We are getting closer to making our family dream a reality and we will continue to progress through our journey one small step at a time.
+We made our dream a reality one small step at a time.
 Thank you for following our journey and supporting Aquila's Nest.

-Soon we will publishes a series of blog posts walking you through the steps it took to build Aquila's Nest Vineyards:
+Soon we will publish a series of blog posts walking you through the steps it took to build Aquila's Nest Vineyards:

 We bought a farm, now what?